cedric130813/cedric130813/README.md

 😎 Welcome to my Github repo page!

-📌 I'm passionate about consumer products <br>
+📌 I'm passionate about product management <br>
-📌 I have a strong interest in doing tech-related side projects (currently learning Vue.js) and I'm also working on a Telegram Bot 🤖 which searches for information on skincare ingredients
+📌 I have a strong interest in doing tech-related side projects (SEO, currently learning Vue.js) and I'm also working on a Telegram Bot 🤖 which searches for information on skincare ingredients

 Contacts:
 [Resume](https://www.dropbox.com/s/df7srg3htlwv917/Resume_Ian_Cedric_Io.pdf) 💼 |